Reference

 For table data specified by dictionaries or vectors, the names of the columns must all be of the same type.

-Owing to the variety of posibilities for representing column values with optional units, EasyFITS.TableData cannot be specific for the values of the pairs in the collection.
+Owing to the variety of possibilities for representing column values with optional units, EasyFITS.TableData cannot be specific for the values of the pairs in the collection.
 The package therefore rely on error catcher methods to detect column with invalid associated data.

 Another consequence is that there is a non-empty intersection between EasyFITS.TableData and EasyFITS.Header which imposes to rely on position of arguments to distinguish them.